Ki-Hyun-Park/Ki-Hyun-Park/README.md

 ### Hi Everyone! 👋 Welcome to Ki Hyun Park's GitHub page

 - 🔭 I’m currently taking a path that is different from data analysis
-- 🌱 I used to be a Junior Data Analyst
+- 🌱 I'm a former data analyst

 ### Languages and Tools: